-The average cost per workstation in Central London cost businesses $22.7K (approx. £17.5K) per annum according to Cushman & Wakefield's research, ranking London as the second most expensive location in the world.
-With peak office utilisation averaging at 45%, businesses could potentially see as much as $6.2M in wasted real estate assets every year (based on an average of 500 desks).
+The average cost per workstation in London cost businesses £17.5K (approx. $22.7K) per annum, according to Cushman & Wakefield'sresearch, ranking London as the second most expensive location in the world.
+With peak office utilisation averaging at 45%, businesses could potentially see as much as $6.2M in unused real estate every year (based on an average of 500 desks).

 1. Turn fixed desks used 0-20% of the time into flexible desks

 As today's workforce is rapidly changing due to the evolution of technology with people being more connected than ever before, most are now able to work from any location.
-Most companies are adapting their work practices to these changes but the challenge still remains - 'how much space do I need and how do I reduce cost wastage?'.
+Most companies are adapting their work practices to these changes but the challenge still remains - 'how much space do I need and how do I reduce the cost of unused space?'.

 One of the small changes you can make to increase utilisation rates, is by allocating fixed desk to flexible desk.
 By converting a set number or even 20% of unused desk from a ratio of 1:1 to 1:2 people per desk, could make you a significant amount of cost savings (as much as $2.8M based on an average of 500 desks).